segmentio/segment-docs/src/partners/conceptual-model.md

 "Sources and Destinations" are a bit more complicated under the hood than publishing and subscribing to data to and from Segment's servers.
 For instance:

-- We offer SDKs that expose runtime support for plugins so that Destinations may be configured in either Cloud Mode or Device Mode.
+- We offer SDKs that expose runtime support for plugins so that Destinations may be configured in either Cloud-mode or Device-mode.
 - Within Destinations, we have Streaming Destinations, Batch Destinations, and Warehouse Destinations, all of which receive different data, via different processes, at different intervals and with varying degrees of control and flexibility.
 - On the Sources side, integrations are categorized based on whether they send Objects or Events, whether they are "Push" or "Pull," and whether they are built and hosted by Segment or by Partners.